logo RankiaUnited Kingdom

 The one most often compared to Premium Bonds is the Stocks and Shares ISA.

-When weighing up Premium Bonds vs Stocks and Shares Isa, the core difference is about time and trust.
+When weighing up Premium Bonds vs Stocks and Shares ISA, the core difference is about time and trust.
 With Premium Bonds, your money is safe but flat.
 With the best Stocks and Shares ISA, your money is working behind the scenes, rising and falling with the markets, but often trending upward over the long haul.

 What is the difference between a bond and an ISA?